Attention Meets Post-hoc Interpretability: A Mathematical Perspective: Limitation

 We conclude this section by discussing limitations of Theorem~\ref{th:lime-meets-attention}.
 First, as in previous work, the approximation is only true for large document and window size.
 This comes without surprise, but we note that the results are experimentally satisfying for documents which are a few dozen tokens long.
 Second, we assume in Theorem~\ref{th:lime-meets-attention} that all tokens are distinct.
-We conjecture that this assumption can be relaxed if the maximal multiplicity of words belonging to the local dictionary is not too large.
-Experimentally, Eq.~\eqref{eq:lime-meets-attention} holds for documents containing repeated words which is why we formulate in that way, allowing for repetitions.
+This assumption, though a simplification, allows for a rigorous formalization of LIME's behavior using its default parameters as defined in the official implementation.
+Experimentally, Eq.~\eqref{eq:lime-meets-attention} holds for documents containing repeated words.
+We validated Theorem \ref{th:lime-meets-attention} disregarding this assumption, by computing the norm-$2$ error between the official LIME weights and our approximation (as illustrated in Figure \ref{fig:accuracy-lime-meets-attention}): the average error over the full test set (described in Appendix \ref{sec:experiment}) is $0.808$, with a standard deviation of $0.219$.
+From a theoretical aspect, we conjecture that this assumption can be relaxed if the maximal multiplicity of tokens is small relative to $T$.
+If many tokens are identical, this is no longer true: consider, for instance, the extreme case of two groups of identical tokens.
+We delve into this topic in more detail in Appendix \ref{sec:lime-meets-attention-discussion}.